A few years ago my friend posted a quote about procrastination:

 Progress is a funny thing.
 Everything we accomplished up to finishing sheetrock was great, but much of the time it didn”t feel like leaps and bounds were being made.
 It felt more like we were pouring hours and hours into the same-looking construction zone.

 Putting bead board up, finishing the ceiling, and replacing the window changed everything.
 Each hour of labor made the worksite look more like a finished water closet.
+Next job I think might be to purchase some shutters for all my windows from a place like Shuttercraft.

 The 7 days between hanging drywall and having finished walls and ceiling were quite a blur of work, and fairly taxing on my sleep schedule.
 We”re cooking with gas now, though, and next up is tile.